-Bircher Muesli is my new favourite way to love oats!
-We're talking made in minutes, super nutritious, ultra-creamy, high in protein, delicious and no cooking.
-I repeat.
-No cooking is involved.
+Vegan Bircher Muesli is my new favourite way to love oats!
+We're talking made in minutes, super nutritious, ultra-creamy, high in protein, delicious and unlike regular oatmeal, no cooking is involved.
 This is a must-make summer breakfast.

 This is a no-fuss, super creamy, hearty bowl of lightly sweet, heavily topped, oat-y comfort that is super nutritious, tastes amazing and works around your crazy morning routine, while also keeping your love of all things oatmeal going throughout the year.

 Bircher muesli is an uncooked mixture of oats, nuts, seeds, grains, fruit which is soaked in either milk, fruit juice or yogurt and eaten raw.
 It doesn't sound that appetizing but I promise my version is super creamy and delicious!

 You might be wondering about Bircher muesli vs overnight oats.
 Are they the same?
 Are they different?
 Well, Bircher muesli is in fact the original overnight oat recipe.
 My recipe differs though because it doesn't involve any overnight soaking.
 All you need is 15 minutes, although if you want to leave it overnight you can.

 This is the perfect breakfast for people who love overnight oats but always forget to make them the night before!